On the stability properties of power networks with time-varying inertia: Application examples

 \section{Application examples}

-In this section we provide two examples of power supply dynamics that fit within the presented framework.
+In this section we provide two examples \ak{of linear and one example of nonlinear} power supply dynamics that fit within the presented framework.
 In addition, we present a systematic approach that allows us to obtain the strictness constant $\rho_j$ associated with Assumption \ref{assum2} for linear systems, which provides the local bound on the maximum rate of inertia growth presented in Assumption \ref{assum_inertia_growth}.

 In particular, we consider general linear power supply dynamics with minimal state space realization of the form

 where $A_j \in \mathbb{R}^{n_j \times n_j}, B_j \in \mathbb{R}^{n_j}, C_j \in \mathbb{R}^{1 \times n_j}$ and $D_j \in \mathbb{R}$ are matrices describing the power supply dynamics at bus $j$.
 For the dynamics described in \eqref{sys_linear} it can be deduced, by suitably adapting \cite[Thm.
 3]{willems1972dissipative}, that the strictness constant $\rho_j$ may be efficiently obtained as the solution of the following optimization problem: